 08 of 10

 Puppy grooming also involves keeping the claws and paws healthy, including nail trims.
 When puppy nails are allowed to grow too long, they can catch on objects, break or tear, and cause severe pain.
 Read this article to learn how to clip puppy claws, teach your baby dog to accept the procedure, and prevent claw or nail problems as he grows.Continue to 9 of 10 below.

 Puppy ears should look pink without red or rough skin, smell clean, and only have a small amount of ear wax (if any).
 Different puppy breeds require various ear care, depending on if the ears are erect (prick) or drop (floppy) and whether they have hair growing in or around the ear.
 This article explains how to clean your puppy's ears and keep them healthy.

 10 of 10

-Puppy dental care is important because many adult dogs develop tooth problems by age four.
+Puppy dental care is important because many adult dogs develop tooth problems by age three.
 Brushing your puppy's teeth is the best way to keep the mouth and teeth healthy and clean, and training him to accept mouth handling can best be done during puppyhood.
 These articles describe when puppies get their milk teeth and adult teeth, dental problems to watch for, and how to brush your puppy's teeth.